Product Development Strategy Defined

 4. Macro Environment

 The macro environment accounts for economic, technological, political, and cultural forces that may affect your market and your product over the short and long-term.
-The product strategy should account for the below factors as appropriate:
+The product development strategy should account for the below factors as appropriate:

 - Emerging markets where your product may have demand